ashrafulalam005/ashrafulalam005/README.md

 </p>
 <br>

-- **Institution Name:** "Gachbaria Government College"
+***- Institution Name: "Gachbaria Government College"***
-- **Field:** Science
+***- Field: Science***
-- **Time:** 2020 - 2022
+***- Time: 2020 - 2022***
-- **Batch:** HSC 2022 Batch <br> <br>
+***- Batch: HSC 2022 Batch***   <br> <br>
-Gachabaria Government College was established on July 1, 1969 in Gachbaria area of ​​Chandnaish Upazila in South Chittagong.
+***Gachabaria Government College was established on July 1, 1969 in Gachbaria area of ​​Chandnaish Upazila in South Chittagong.
 On March 1, 1980, the college made its debut as a government college.
 Later in 1995, Gachbaria Government College emerged in a new glory in an aesthetic environment surrounded by greenery with faculty-based buildings, administrative buildings, two-storied library buildings and spacious grounds on its own land.
-Currently this college is well known as a reputed government college in Greater South Chittagong. <br> I attended there to complete my Higher Secondary Certificate (HSC) examination. <br> <br> <br>
+Currently this college is well known as a reputed government college in Greater South Chittagong. <br><br>  I attended there to complete my Higher Secondary Certificate (HSC) examination.*** <br> <br> <br>
 ## High School

 <br>